AdvaiyaLabs/Heroku-with-Nexmo-Verify/README.md

 ## Use Case

-Enable Heroku developer community to implement Heroku with [Nexmo Verify](https://www.nexmo.com/verify/) services via SMS using Nexmo messaging APIs, so they can easily deploy and integrate it with any platform (C\#, Java, PHP).
+Enable Heroku developer community to implement Heroku with Two Factor Authentication (2FA) services via SMS using Nexmo messaging APIs, so they can easily deploy and integrate it with any platform (C\#, Java, PHP).

 ## Prerequisites